023536070 , 9852628113, 9802313984, 9817032003

 can manage their diabetes with lifestyle changes and oral medications.
 Diabetes is a progressive disease,

-and in spite of a person’s best efforts, he may need insulin to control blood glucose at some time.
+and in spite of a person’s best efforts, they may need insulin to control blood glucose at some time.

 Does diabetes cause other complications?